Towards enriched universal algebra: Terms

+Terms are generated by function symbols, variables, and ordinary superposition, plus the following two operations:

+\begin{enumerate} \item If $f$ and $g$ are $(X,Y)$-ary terms, then there is an $(X,Y)$-term $f+g$ which is interpreted as the sum of the interpretations of $f$ and $g$ (this is obtained using the substitution rule applied to $(f,g)$, the codiagonal of $X\oplus X$, and the diagonal of $Y\oplus Y$). \item If $f$ is a $(X,Y)$-ary term, then there is an $(X,Y)$-ary term $-f$ which is interpreted as the opposite of $f$ (apply the substitution rule to $f$ and the $(X,X)$-ary term $-\tx{id}$). \end{enumerate} It is easy to see that structures and terms over the empty language (over $\Ab$, but also over $\cv=R$-$\Mod$) can be interpreted within the framework of \cite{Pre03,Pre09}, but not in the equational fragment of that theory.
+This is because to express that a function symbol (or term) is defined out of $A_n$, rather than $A$, one needs to use implications between equations. \end{enumerate} } \end{exams}

-These terms will be enough for our characterization theorems of Section~\ref{equations}; however will not suffice in general for the Birkhoff variety theorems of Section~\ref{birkhoff-section}.
-That is why we shall now introduce extended terms.
+The terms just introduced will be enough for our characterization theorems of Section~\ref{equations} and will allow us to create connections with previous work in the literature, as well as to express various examples.
+However, we do not know whether they suffice in general for the Birkhoff variety theorems of Section~\ref{birkhoff-section}.
+That is why we shall also introduce extended terms.